Top 7 castles in the Netherlands

 Countries across Europe are filled with gorgeous and historic castles, surrounded by beautiful landscapes.
 But, you don’t need to travel all the way to Germany or the United Kingdom to get a glimpse of some incredible castles - there are plenty right here in the Netherlands!

-Here’s IamExpat’s list of the five castles and palaces in the Netherlands that are definitely worth a visit.
+Here’s IamExpat’s list of the seven castles and palaces in the Netherlands that are definitely worth a visit.

 Without a doubt, Kasteel de Haar is probably one of the most famous and popular castles in the Netherlands.
 Located on the outskirts of the city of Utrecht, De Haar is the largest castle in the Netherlands.